What is CMV?

 The symptoms of CMV can vary.
 Some people have no symptoms.
 Others might have symptoms like:

-If you're worried about the possibility of having CMV, you can have tests.
-There are 2:
+If you're worried about the possibility of having CMV, you can have two tests:

 - a test for the virus itself from fluids such as urine